Kinto/kinto/docs/tutorial.rst

         }
     }

-By default, the creator is the only administrator (see ``write`` permission).

-You will now have to define permissions to introduce collaboration.
+By default the creator is granted sole administrator privilees (see ``write`` permission).
+In order to allow collaboration additional permissions will need to be granted.

 In our case, we want people to be able to create and share tasks, so we will create a ``tasks`` collection with the ``record:create`` permission for authenticated users (i.e. ``system.Authenticated``):

 .. code-block:: http